TomatenKuchenDEV/docs/docs/logs.md

 - member: Other user changes, e.g. name, avatar	or roles
 - ban: User kicked, banned or unbanned
 - voice: Actions in voice channels

+## Channels from which logs are ignored

+You can select channels here of which logs won't be shown.